wtsi-hgi/godirwalk/README.md

 Depending on your specific circumstances, [you might no longer need a library for file walking in Go](https://engineering.kablamo.com.au/posts/2021/quick-comparison-between-go-file-walk-implementations).

+This fork adds inode information to the Dirent type.

 ## Usage Example